joelmeckert/jc-path-mtu/README.md

 # jc-path-mtu
 Bash script to find the MTU of a remote host, outputs to JSON, conceptually designed for Zabbix or to run as a script on a monitoring server.
 It requires ICMP connectivity, jq, and jc.
-Sends JSON output to stdout, errors to stderr, expects jc to be located in /usr/local/bin/jc.
+Sends JSON output to stdout, errors to stderr, expects jc to be located in /usr/local/bin/jc or /usr/bin/jc.

 # Usage
 ```